bc-cv/BC-ML4SCI/README.md

-# Machine Learning for Science at Boston CollegeIAllan Lab Website
+# Machine Learning for Science at Boston College

 This is the website of an academic research group at Boston College.